• Mood changes – these may.

 The discovery that standard Edison bulb bases screw perfectly into 16 oz.
 PET bottle caps was a profound moment for me.
 Fun fact: Standard female garden hose (FGH) thread will also fit a light bulb base (and, I suppose, by inference, a 16 oz.
 PET bottle).

 I found these mini floodlight/reflector bulbs burned out in an old china cabinet.
-I reclaimed them by hollowing out the bulbs using the familiar method, etching off the metal coating inside with extra-strength white vinegar, and fitting them with white (salt) and black (pepper) 16 oz. screw-top pop bottle caps with holes drilled in the center.
+I reclaimed them by best place to buy provigil online 2018, etching off the metal coating inside with extra-strength white vinegar, and fitting them with white (salt) and black (pepper) 16 oz. screw-top pop bottle caps with holes drilled in the center.
 Unlike a regular pear-shaped light bulb, this mini-floodlight type will stand upright on its own without help.
-I’ve done this before, but never with these cute little R14 bulbs.
+I’ve best site to buy provigil online, but never with these cute little R14 bulbs.